iammanpreetsingh/WhatsApp-Watusi-Restore/README.md

 [Check Latest Release](https://github.com/iammanpreetsingh/WhatsApp-Watusi-Restore/releases/latest)

+* **Sideloading (No Jailbreak):**

+    1. (Option 1) Download IPA file from here and follow the instructions below to sign and install the app from your computer.

         | Application | Bundle | Version | Watusi 3 | Stalky |
         | ------------------ |:---------:|:------:|:------:|:------:|
         | [WhatsApp][original] | net.whatsapp.WhatsApp | 22.16.77 | 1.1.32 | - |